isoftzone/AN_AZ/README.md

 - Ensure that all environment variables required for database connectivity and other configurations are correctly set up in your environment.
 - If you encounter any issues, please refer to the respective error messages or consult the project's documentation for further assistance.

----

-This README provides clear and concise instructions for setting up and running the different parts of your application.
-Make sure to update any specific details, such as directory names or additional setup steps, as needed for your project.